pnx2003/lda/README.md

 - `data_mix`: target dataset name, defined in [data_config.py](starVLA/dataloader/gr00t_lerobot/mixtures.py)
 - `run_root_dir`: directory for saving checkpoints
 - `run_id`: name used for the current training run

+### 🤖 在真实机器人上训练

+To train LDA on a real robot dataset, prepare the dataset and update the data registry before launching training:

+1. Prepare the real robot dataset in LeRobot v2.1 format.
+2. Check whether the real robot embodiment is already registered in [embodiment_tags.py](lda/dataloader/gr00t_lerobot/embodiment_tags.py).
+If not, replace `NEW_EMBODIMENT` with the target robot embodiment.
+3. Add a data config for the dataset in [data_config.py](lda/dataloader/gr00t_lerobot/data_config.py), including modality key names, delta indices, normalization modes, and other dataset-specific settings.
+You can refer to `BaseDataConfig`, then add a dataset identifier in `ROBOT_TYPE_CONFIG_MAP`.
+4. Set the dataset path, sampling ratio, and the robot type identifier from step 3 in [mixtures.py](lda/dataloader/gr00t_lerobot/mixtures.py).
+5. Update pretrained model paths and other training arguments in [run_lerobot_datasets_LDA.sh](scripts/run_scripts/run_lerobot_datasets_LDA.sh), then run the script.

 ### 🧪 Evaluate